Eneco

-Eneco, the trading name of Eneco Groep N.V., is a producer and suppliers of natural gas, electricity and heat in the Netherlands, serving more than 2 million business and residential customers.
-Eneco headquarters are located in Rotterdam.
+Eneco, the trading name of Eneco Groep N.V., is a producer and supplier of natural gas, electricity and heat in the Netherlands, serving more than 2 million business and residential customers.
+The company's headquarters are located in Rotterdam.
 It also carries out energy trading and is involved in sustainable energy projects.
 Eneco is the largest power company in South Holland.

 Overview

 The company is divided into five business units: